BellosC/lidar-slam-3d-docker/README.md

 > If you want at the end of the command you can add a <name_of_my_file> and a number for the IMU between 0 and 2, for example <0>.

 > From default if you don't add something the program will give automatically a name to your file and also set the IMU parameter to zero (0).
+Everything will be saved at the *shared_dir* folder that you created previously.

 > IMU: choose IMU information fusion strategy, there are 3 mode: